-Our Public Sector Equality Duty scheme introduced in 2013 sets out the actions we had already taken and intended to continue to take in order to ensure that equality and diversity was at the heart of the Board’s decision making process and therefore at the core of all our functions and services.
-The Specific Duties also included a requirement for listed public authorities, including Ayrshire Valuation Joint Board, to publish information during April 2015 in the form of a progress report.
-You can click on the link below to access the Ayrshire Valuation Joint Board Public Sector Equality Duty Progress Report 2015.
+Our Public Sector Equality Duty schemes set out the actions we have already taken and intend to continue to take in order to ensure that equality and diversity is at the heart of the Board’s decision making process and therefore at the core of all our functions and services.

-Our latest report, Public Sector Equality Duty 2017 – 2021(see below) reviews our equality and diversity activities between 2013 and 2017, confirms how we will continue to mainstream our equality duties, updates our workforce monitoring and re-sets our Equality Outcomes for the period 2017 – 2021.
+Our Public Sector Equality Duty 2017 – 2021(see below) re-sets our equality and diversity activities, confirms how we will continue to mainstream our equality duties and updates our workforce monitoring.

 I believe that by implementing the Equality Outcomes as set in the report, Ayrshire Valuation Joint Board will provide all electors, rate payers and council tax payers of Ayrshire and its own staff, a service provision, culture and working environment which is free from unlawful discrimination, harassment, victimisation, where all members of our community have equal opportunities and treat each other with dignity and respect.